AhmetZamanis/UsedCarKicksClassification/Report.md

     PATRIOT 2WD 4C 2.0L        1
     Name: count, Length: 1063, dtype: int64

+Trim refers to slightly different versions / packages of a car model.
+These values are meaningless, and possibly misleading, without the associated model value.

 ``` python
 # 134 trims, many with only 1 observation.
 2360 missing values.
 df["Trim"].value_counts()